Glossary - Ingredients

 Green beans, also known as French beans (U.K) or string beans (U.S.), are the immature pod of the common bean eaten as a vegetable.

-What is green beans?
+What are green beans?

-Green beans come in many pod shapes, including round, flat, or thin, each of which can be eaten whole.
+Green beans (いんげん豆 in Japanese) come in many pod shapes, including round, flat, or thin, each of which can be eaten whole.
 In addition to being well-suited for use in "aemono" (dressed dishes often made with fresh seasonal vegetables), deep-fried dishes, stir-fries, and simmered dishes, these beans are also used to garnish grilled foods.

 GlossaryGreenBeans_si1